MarcinOrlowski/Fonty/README.md

  `Fonty` is Android library allowing you to easily change the typeface of your UI elements.
-Contrary to other implementations `Fonty` is designed with the assumption that if you want to change the font for your app, then you change it **globally**, to achieve consistency across your Fragments or Activities.
+Contrary to other implementations `Fonty` is designed with the assumption that if you want to change the font for your app, then you change it **globally** per whole application, to achieve consistency across your Fragments or Activities.

  This means that using `Fonty` will require **no change** to your layout files.
  All you need to do is to initialie the library and specify what typeface